danburkert/honeycomb/proxy-integration-tests/README.md

 # Proxy Integration Tests

-This project contains the integration test suite run to ensure proper execution against the supported backend implementations.
+This project contains the integration test suite that is run by the storage engine proxy on a storage engine backend to ensure expected behavior from supported backend implementations.

 ## Running Tests